Programming Tooling

-We need different sidebars: The tag cloud makes sense only on the sidebar of the search page.
+We need sidebars.
+For this, we have already made room.
+But we need different sidebars.
+Presenting the tag cloud makes sense only on the sidebar of the search page.
 There it can shorten the search in the set of articles.
 On the other pages, it distracts the reader.
 Conversely, the other pages need a ‘more’ button in the sidebar that leads to the survey page.
-In other words, we need (at least) two different sidebars:
+In other words, we need context-sensitive sidebars — another means to focus:

 [ en | de ]